 Public Class: Rapid Software Testing, organized by Altom Consulting

-Public Class: Session and Thread-Based Test Management, organized by Altom Consulting
+Public Class: Session-Based Test Management, organized by Altom Consulting

 Public Class: Rapid Software Testing, organized by Software Testing Club

 Public Class: Rapid Software Testing, organized by AddQ Training

 Open to the Public: Qbiz Day at AddQ Training

 Public Class: Rapid Software Testing with co-instructor Michael Bolton, organized by House of Test